TinyBeansStudio/Logging/README.md

 ```

 Second, replace your current ILogger<T> dependency with ILoggingAspect<T>.
+Don't worry, there is an ILogger<T> property on the ILoggingAspect<T> interface so you will not need another dependency for additional logging.
 ```cs
 [Route("/sample")]
 public class SampleController : ControllerBase {